mb-14/mb-14.github.io/_posts/2023-06-15-measuring-agi.md

 - [POWERPLAY: Training an Increasingly General Problem Solver](https://arxiv.org/abs/1112.5309)
 </div>
 <div markdown="1" id="longbet">
-In 2002, [Ray Kurzweil](https://en.wikipedia.org/wiki/Ray_Kurzweil) and [Mitchell Kapor](https://en.wikipedia.org/wiki/Mitch_Kapor) made a bet about whether a computer would pass the Turing Test by 2029.
+In 2002, [Ray Kurzweil](https://en.wikipedia.org/wiki/Ray_Kurzweil) and [Mitchell Kapor](https://en.wikipedia.org/wiki/Mitch_Kapor) made a bet about whether a computer would pass the Turing Test in the near future.
 Kurzweil believed that a computer would pass the Turing Test by 2029, while Kapor believed that it would not happen.
 The terms of the bet can be found [here](https://longbets.org/1/#adjudication_terms).
 </div>
 </div>